-Like! has demonstrated how to establish a Local Digital Innovation Culture, providing public servants new skills and knowledge to deliver innovative services.
+Like! demonstrated how to establish a local digital innovation culture, providing public servants with new skills to deliver innovative services.

 More inclusive services

-Like! tools have been developed through co-creation.
-They make engaging with citizens easier and make public services better accessible to everyone.
+The Like! tools were developed through co-creation.
+They make engaging with citizens easier and make public services more accessible to everyone.

 new digital public services<br><br>